 There are several reasons why the polar night region does not quite extend to the polar circle.
 Firstly, while sunrise and sunset are defined based on the visibility of the Sun's upper edge, the polar circle is defined as the latitude where the Sun's center, not the upper edge, touches the horizon.

 The other reason is refraction – the fact that light bends when it hits the Earth's atmosphere.
-Refraction makes the Sun visible above the horizon several minutes before it actually gets there, so a small portion of the Sun's disc may be seen even in areas just within the polar night region.
+Refraction makes the Sun visible above the horizon several minutes before it actually gets there, so a small portion of the Sun's disk may be seen even in areas just within the polar night region.